What is the Microsoft identity platform?

 The following diagram shows the Microsoft identity platform at a high level, including the application registration experience, SDKs, endpoints, and supported identities or account types.

 There are several components that make up the Microsoft identity platform:

 OAuth 2.0 and OpenID Connect standard-compliant authentication service enabling developers to authenticate several identity types, including:

 - Work or school accounts, provisioned through Microsoft Entra ID

 - Social or local accounts, by using Azure AD B2C

-- Application management portal: A registration and configuration experience in the Microsoft Entra admin center, along with the other Azure management capabilities.
+Application management portal: A registration and configuration experience in the Microsoft Entra admin center, along with the other application management capabilities.

-- Developer content: Technical documentation including quickstarts, tutorials, how-to guides, and code samples.
+Developer content: Technical documentation including quickstarts, tutorials, how-to guides, API reference, and code samples.

 For developers, the Microsoft identity platform offers integration of modern innovations in the identity and security space like passwordless authentication, step-up authentication, and Conditional Access.
 You don't need to implement such functionality yourself.
 Applications integrated with the Microsoft identity platform natively take advantage of such innovations.

 With the Microsoft identity platform, you can write code once and reach any user.
 You can build an app once and have it work across many platforms, or build an app that functions as both a client and a resource application (API).